LesleyLai/mcc/test/README.md

 By default, the test runner expect a return value of `0`.
 We can manually specify an expectedreturn value via `return_code`.

+#### `snapshot_test_stderr`

+If set to true, the test runner will perform snapshot testing for the standard error of the executed command.

 ### Override Test Configuration in Source

 Test configurations can also be overridden directly in the source files.
 These overrides take precedence over the